-Here are a list of foundation and regional/local funding opportunities with either a focus or strong potential for telehealth applications that have spring (April through mid-June) proposal due dates.
+Here are a list of foundation and regional/local funding opportunities with either a focus or strong potential for telehealth applications that have summer (mid-June through September) proposal due dates.

 Following are funding opportunities with cyclical deadlines: